 - infrastructure agreement applying to the premises that Council is party to

-- description of each proposed amendment of a planning scheme Council had decided to proceed with but has not yet adopted.
+- description of each proposed amendment of a planning scheme Council had proposed to the planning scheme, but not adopted yet.

 Full planning and development certificates

 Full certificates are generally for commercial enterprises.
-A Full Certificate establishes Council's conditions for development approval, states whether or not the conditions have been complied with and describes any outstanding conditions.
-It also outlines details of court judgements and orders in regard to development approvals.
+A full certificate establishes Council's conditions for development approval.
+It states whether or not the conditions were complied with and describes any outstanding conditions.

 These certificates state advice of prosecution, or awareness of proceedings for prosecutions, for a development offence in relation to a premises.
 Full certificates provide:

-- the same information provided in both the Limited Certificate and Standard Certificate
+- the same information provided in both the limited certificate and standard certificate and;

 - if there was an infrastructure agreement that Council is party to, including:

-- any obligations that have not been fulfilled, including details of the nature and extent of non-fulfilment
+- any obligations not fulfilled, including details of the nature and extent of non-fulfilment

-- details of any security given and whether any payment required under the security has been made
+- details of any security given and whether required payment under the security was paid

-- advice of any prosecution for a development offence in relation to the premises that the local government is aware of; or proceedings for a prosecution for a development offence in relation to the premises that Brisbane City Council is aware of.
+- advice of any prosecution for a development offence in relation to the premises that the local government is aware of, or proceedings for a prosecution for a development offence in relation to the premises that Council is aware of.

 How to lodge

-You can lodge a Planning and Development Certificate online and pay with credit card.
+You can lodge an application for a planning and development certificate online and pay with credit card.

 Time to process

-After the lodgement date, planning and development certificates results are provided within:
+After the lodgement date, you will receive a planning and development certificate within:

-- 5 business days for a Limited Certificate
+- five business days for a limited certificate